sclark39/UE-VR-Code-Sample/README.md

 ## Changed
 - Teleport changed to be activated/deactivated by stick input like Robo Rally, rather than a seperate button for Rift (optional)
-- Added a workaround (via a blueprint) to trigger haptic feedback when the rumble event occurs since Touch has no rumble capability
 - Fixed an issue in the HMDLocomotionPawn Blueprint which was passing in an incorrect launch velocity

 ## Missing